Skip to Content

 You can take a wine tour, or simply taste some of the local wines at one of the many tasting rooms.

-Something else to experience while here is the natural hot springs.
+Something else to experience while here are the natural hot springs.

 Napa Valley is home to some of the best hot springs in California.
 There are a variety of hot springs to choose from, each with its own unique features.